Korean regional cuisine: Seoul

 Cuisine in the capital city of Seoul is extravagantly presented, and prepared according to strict quality rules.
 Meals are served in small portions and include many dishes.
 Their cooking uses many seasonings, but the taste is not overly spicy.
 Typical main dishes include: seolleongtang (beef soup with rice), gukbap (soup with rice), tteokguk (rice cake soup), heukimjajuk (black sesame porridge), jatjuk (pine nut porridge), memil mandu (dumpling with a buckwheat covering), saengchi mandu (dumpling stuffed with pheasant meat), and pyeonsu (square-shaped mandu with vegetable filling).
 Among them, seolleongtang is the most widely known Seoul dish, and is also popular nationwide.
-It is said to be strongly associated with the Seonnongdan shrine in the neighborhood of Jegi-dong, Dongdaemun-gu, Seoul where the kings of Korea held an annual national ritual to pray for a good harvest.
+It is said to be strongly associated with the Seonnongdan shrine in the neighborhood of Jegi-dong, Dongdaemun District, Seoul where the kings of Korea held an annual national ritual to pray for a good harvest.
 After the ritual everyone gathered to eat a beef soup together, which was made by boiling beef and its tripe in dozens of gamasots (cauldrons) with water.